VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

 Full EMMC flash example using Tox
 ---------------------------------

-End-to-end ``emmc`` flash example assuming a clean parent repo checkout.
+End-to-end ``emmc`` flash example assuming a clean parent repository checkout.
 The following example runs the build/deploy commands to make the bootable sdcard and (not)bootable emmc-on-sdcard for installing via u-boot commands.
 After installing the yocto build dependencies and Tox_, run the following